Skip to main content

 Progesterone’s Metabolic Influence

 Progesterone plays a significant role in female hormonal balance, particularly in relation to estrogen.
 It helps to counterbalance estrogen’s proliferative effects on tissues and contributes to mood stability and sleep quality.
-From a metabolic perspective, progesterone can and fat metabolism.
+From a metabolic perspective, progesterone can influence insulin sensitivity and fat metabolism.
 In perimenopausal and post-menopausal women, progesterone is often prescribed to support uterine health and overall hormonal equilibrium.
 Its application is carefully considered based on the individual’s menopausal status and specific symptomatic presentation.

 The interplay between progesterone and testosterone is indirect but important.
 A balanced hormonal environment, including adequate progesterone, can create a more receptive physiological state for testosterone’s beneficial metabolic actions.
 When progesterone levels are insufficient, other hormonal systems may become dysregulated, potentially impacting metabolic pathways.